Whey Protein: Guide for BeginnersAdmin

 Leucine: It’s high in the amino acid leucine, which is known to stimulate muscle protein synthesis at the molecular and genetic level.

-Fast absorption: Whey protein is absorbed and utilized very quickly compared to other types of protein.
+Fast absorption: Whey is absorbed and utilized very quickly compared to other types of protein.

 Whey protein has been shown to be particularly effective at increasing muscle growth when consumed right before, after or during a workout.
 Muscle protein synthesis is usually maximized in the time period after training.